paul0x7CF/Uni-dse-project/README.md

 Use your **real name** (i.e., not a nickname or an abbreviation) and your official **university mail address** (mandatory).
 Further, we recommend that you and your team members organize their efforts (e.g., work packages and their assignment) but also critical communication (e.g., if team members are unresponsive) here in GitLab using Git issues.

-# How are questions handled?
+# How are questions and support handled?

 An overview on different scenarios and recommended ways on how to contact us and get support is listed at the `Tips and Recommendations` collection on Moodle.
 In the following a short overview will be provided.
 In addition to the asynchronous methods listed below synchronous QA slots are available: